rubymonsters/coaching/index.md

+---
+title: Tips for coaching a Ruby study group
+layout: default
+---

 # Tips for coaching a Ruby study group

 Rails Girls beginners workshops are great at sparking a lot of enthusiasm, and